nuxeo/nuxeo/scripts/README.md

+# Misc Scripts to manage Nuxeo Elasticsearch index

-# Script to dump Nuxeo documents and to import them into elasticsearch
+## Dump existing Nuxeo documents into Elasticsearch

-## Requirements
+### Requirements

 - A Nuxeo intance with the nuxeo-rest-api addon (>5.9.3)